-Due to concern for health and safety, no more than four times the capacity of a particular room will be allowed in that room at any time.
-The capacity of the room does not include residents volunteering into a space. (i.e. three occupants living in a double room)
+Due to concern for health and safety, no more than four times the capacity of a particular room or apartment will be allowed in that room at any time.
+The capacity of the room does not include residents volunteering into a space. (i.e. three occupants living in a double room or five-persons in an apartment of four)